MabelMedia-LLC/BadYT/README.md

 # BadYT
-A List Of Bad YouTube Accounts That Need Terminating,
+A List Of Bad YouTube Accounts That Need Terminating.

-And A Script For Automatically Deduplicating And Opening The Links For Human Review.